AxelOP96/AxelOP96/README.md

 ### Hi there 👋
 I' m Axel.
 I' m 25 years old and I'm a student at the National University of La Matanza in Buenos Aires, Argentina.
 - 🌱 I’m currently learning Kotlin, C#, Java, JavaScript and Vue-JS.
-- - 📫 How to reach me: @axelleguero on Twitter, axeelleguero@gmail.com is my email and my Instagram is @dan_axeljrr10
+- - 📫 How to reach me: @axelleguero on Twitter, axeelleguero@gmail.com is my email and my Instagram is @dan_axeljrr10.
+- I started programming in 2021
 <!--
 **AxelOP96/AxelOP96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.